 And if you don’t find a diet amidst that choice to suit, the chances are you will find something amongst the prescription diet range, which covers everything from cancer to brain aging, allergies to kidney disease.

 So what about Blue Buffalo?

-There range is somewhat simpler, but still address a wide range of needs.
+Their range is somewhat simpler, but still, address a wide range of needs.

-Oh, and in case you were wondering, Blue Buffalo do make a limited range of prescription diets that are available only through veterinary clinics.
+Oh, and in case you were wondering, Blue Buffalo does make a limited range of prescription diets that are available only through veterinary clinics.